Alexandria, Virginia Therapists

 Alexandria is a rather small city.
 The population is only 151,000 people.
 For Virginia, in general.
 Over 1.5 million people suffer from a mental health illness.
 About 350,000 of these would qualify as a serious mental health illness.
 Another quarter of a million people in Virginia are suffering from a substance abuse issue.
 This just compounds their problems with mental illness.

 The poverty rate in Alexandria is low at under 10%.
-You can’t really attribute the mental health issues to those with financial difficulties.
+You can’t attribute the mental health issues to those with financial difficulties.
 The group suffering the most are the professionals making that commute every day to D.C.
 They work highly stressful and high-powered jobs.
 With these types of jobs come a large amount of stress and anxiety.

 Impact of Not Receiving Treatment in Alexandria